 Finding someone to spend the rest of your life with is great, but having that person support you and your dreams is even better.

-When I met my husband more than four years ago, we had been single for more than three years and wanted to focus on our future.
-I shared how we met in a previous post, you can read it here.
+Before meeting my husband more than four years ago, we each had been single for more than three years.
+Our focus had been on our own future.

 Life has a funny way of showing you all the wonderful reasons to smile.
 I believe one of them was introducing me to Jeff.